This Supplement Can Raise Your Heart Attack Risk, Experts Say

 Omega-3 fatty acids are often recommended by health professionals, and for good reason: they can lower your blood pressure, inhibit plaque growth in your arteries and reduce the likelihood of a stroke or heart attack.
 However, for a certain subset of people, Omega-3 fatty acids supplementation may do more harm than good.
 "Our study suggests that O3FA supplementation is associated with an increased risk of AF in patients with elevated plasma triglyceride and at elevated CV risk."
 What's AF?
 They mean atrial fibrillation, which is an irregular or rapid heart rate, which happens when your two upper chambers are overloaded by electric signals.
 "This proposes that the risk of AF should be considered when prescribing O3FA supplementation in this population," said the researchers.
 If you have elevated plasma triglycerides, discuss this supplement with your doctor.
 And keep reading for 3 more supplements to use with caution.

-As mentioned, the United States Preventive Services Task Force (USPSTF) said this week they won't recommend that taking vitamins and supplements can prevent heart disease and cancer, and will warn that taking one supplement can actually raise cancer and heart disease risk, according to a draft statement posted on its website.
+As mentioned, the United States Preventive Services Task Force (USPSTF) said they won't recommend that taking vitamins and supplements can prevent heart disease and cancer, and will warn that taking one supplement can actually raise cancer and heart disease risk, according to a draft statement posted on its website.
 "The evidence shows there is no benefit to taking vitamin E and that beta-carotene can be harmful because it increases the risk of lung cancer in people already at risk, such as those who smoke, and also increases the risk of dying from heart disease or stroke," said John Wong, MD, of Tufts Medical Center, in a statement.

 Be Careful Taking Calcium, Too